Experiences in which students explore their creative

 Any course that includes a substantial hands-on component could be a logical

 candidate for fulfilling this Odyssey category.
-Specific examples
+Specific examples include music

-creative writing, and studio art classes.
+and studio art classes.

 Classes that are more strictly academic in nature, such as courses in music,

 theatre, or art history, are not sufficient, in and of themselves, to fulfill the

 requirement.
 However, a professor may wish to add to such a course a substantial

 elective experiential project (module) which would qualify for Odyssey credit.
 Other

 individualized experiences might include internships (for credit or noncredit),